 By Davit Kirakosyan

-Investing.com -- Here is your daily Pro Recap of the biggest analyst picks you may have missed since yesterday.
+Investing.com -- Here is your Pro Recap of the biggest analyst picks you may have missed since last week.

 As always, InvestingPro subscribers got this news first.
 Start your free 7-day trial to get on board.